spacebarchat/docs/docs/client/connect.md

   "WEBAPP_ENDPOINT" : "https://your_fosscord_instance_url"
 }
 ```
+- Note: If you are the instance owner make sure to install `@yukikaze-bot/erlpack` using `npm i @yukikaze-bot/erlpack` in order for Electron clients being able to connect to your instance by changing the endpoint

-- After this close your discord client and reopen it and you are all done!
+- After this quit your Discord client, reopen it and you are all done!

 // Made by ImAaronFR
 // Added to PR and specific folder by AToska21